Qatar and Bahrain record jump in coronavirus cases, Kuwait bans flights

 All Gulf Arab states have recorded infections but no deaths.

+Saudi Arabia, which reported 21 cases of the disease and locked down the oil-producing region of Qatif, said on Wednesday it was closing cinemas until further notice, state news agency SPA reported.

-The spike in cases in Qatar, which took the country’s tally to 262, was among expatriates who had been quarantined inside one compound after three residents were diagnosed with the virus on Sunday, the health ministry said.
+The rise in cases in Qatar, which took the country’s tally to 262, was among expatriates who had been quarantined inside one compound after three residents were diagnosed with the virus on Sunday, the health ministry said.

 Bahrain’s new infections were among 165 individuals flown home on Tuesday in the first repatriation flight from Iran.
 A second government-chartered flight is set for Thursday.